djupudga/crustomize/docs/generate.md

 # Custom manifests

-While Crustomize mimics **kustomize** with overlays and **Helm Charts** with its template rendering support.

-The `generate` command is a bit different.
+While Crustomize mimics **kustomize** with overlays and **Helm Charts** with its template rendering support, the `generate` command is a bit different.

 It enables you to define a DSL like manifest format that results in a generated AWS CloudFormation template.
 For example, you could have